WINNER 2025

 Educational Leadership Transforming Response Systems

 TEARS Foundation has demonstrated exceptional leadership through its newly launched Training Academy Programmes, which address critical gaps in how GBV cases are managed throughout all response levels from first contact to justice.
-These specialized training programs introduced at the Johannesburg Stock Exchange in December 2024 equip police, legal professionals, healthcare workers, educators, and social service providers with practical skills that bridge theoretical knowledge and real-world application.
-The academy connects academic understanding with practical implementation, bringing expert guidance to frontline workers who directly impact survivors’ experiences and whose actions can either compound trauma or facilitate healing.
+These specialized training programmes introduced at the Johannesburg Stock Exchange in December 2024, have been developed to equip police, legal professionals, healthcare workers, educators, and social service providers with practical skills that bridge theoretical knowledge and real-world application.
+The Academy connects academic understanding with practical implementation, bringing expert guidance to frontline workers who directly impact survivors’ experiences and whose actions can either compound trauma or facilitate healing.

 Mara Glennie’s leadership vision extends beyond immediate service provision to address systemic barriers that block women’s access to justice in a country grappling with endemic violence against women.
 Her strategic approach includes strengthening referral networks that often fail at critical junctures, providing intensive training for frontline GBV responders who may lack specialized knowledge, and improving pathways that enhance survivors’ access to justice through multi-sectoral collaboration.
 Recently nominated for membership in the Golden Key International Honour Society by the University of Cape Town, Glennie has fostered a collaborative approach that unites various stakeholders around the shared vision of a South Africa where women and children live without fear of abuse.